Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Abstract

 \section{Abstract}

-Artificial intelligence (AI) techniques are increasingly being applied to solve control problems.
-However, control systems developed in AI are often black-box methods, in that it is not clear how and why they generate their outputs.
-A lack of transparency can be problematic for control tasks in particular, because it complicates the identification of biases or errors, which in turn negatively influences the user's confidence in the system.
-To improve the interpretability and transparency in control systems, the black-box structure can be replaced with white-box symbolic policies described by mathematical expressions.
-Genetic programming offers a gradient-free method to optimise the structure of non-differentiable mathematical expressions.
-In this paper, we show that genetic programming can be used to discover symbolic control systems.
-This is achieved by learning a symbolic representation of a function that transforms observations into control signals.
-We consider both systems that implement static control policies without memory and systems that implement dynamic memory-based control policies.
-In case of the latter, the discovered function becomes the state equation of a differential equation, which allows for evidence integration.
-Our results show that symbolic policies are discovered that perform comparably with black-box policies on a variety of control tasks.
-Furthermore, the additional value of the memory capacity in the dynamic policies is demonstrated on experiments where static policies fall short.
-Overall, we demonstrate that white-box symbolic policies can be optimised with genetic programming, while offering interpretability and transparency that lacks in black-box models.
+Artificial intelligence techniques are increasingly being applied to solve control problems, but often rely on black-box methods without transparent output generation.
+To improve the interpretability and transparency in control systems, models can be defined as white-box symbolic policies described by mathematical expressions.
+For better performance in partially observable and volatile environments, the symbolic policies are extended with memory represented by continuous-time latent variables, governed by differential equations.
+Genetic programming is used for optimisation, resulting in interpretable policies consisting of symbolic expressions.
+Our results show that symbolic policies with memory compare with black-box policies on a variety of control tasks.
+Furthermore, the benefit of the memory in symbolic policies is demonstrated on experiments where memory-less policies fall short.
+Overall, we present a method for evolving high-performing symbolic policies that offer interpretability and transparency, which lacks in black-box models.